paymill/paymill-magento/README.md

-Paymill-Magento Extension for credit card and direct debit payments
+PAYMILL-Magento Extension for credit card and direct debit payments
 ====================

-Paymill extension for Magento compatible with: 1.5, 1.6, 1.6.1, 1.6.2.0, 1.7 (tested for 1.7.2).
+PAYMILL extension for Magento compatible with: 1.5, 1.6, 1.6.1, 1.6.2.0, 1.7 (tested for 1.7.2).
 This extension installs two payment methods: Credit card and direct debit.

 ##### Note: This is an all new version of the PAYMILL Magento Extension.